Pipe marking: ISO 14726 Ships and marine facilities

-International Standard ISO 20560-1
+ISO 20560-1 & -2 Safety information for piping systems

-International Standard ISO 20560-1 Safety information for the content of piping systems and tanks — Part 1: Piping systems was intended to replace the variety of regulations and standards across countries and regions.
+International Standard ISO 20560-1:2020 Safety information for the content of piping systems and tanks — Part 1: Piping systems was intended to replace the variety of regulations and standards across countries and regions.
 Basic identification colours and warning symbols identify the pipe contents and any hazards.

 Pipe markers consists of 4 basic elements: